TYPE DESIGN INFORMATION PAGE last updated on Thu Feb 21 08:35:28 EST 2019

 I-jusi (Zulu for juice) is a magazine published by Orange Juice Design.
 As part of this, he has published discussions of African typography in National Typographika 1 (i-jusi volume 11) and 2 (i-jusi volume 17) (commented here).

-Walker was commissioned to design a face for South Africa's new constitutional court in 2004.
+Walker was commissioned to design a typeface for South Africa's new constitutional court in 2004.
 He also created Red Mercury, inspired by Jonathan Barnbrook's work, and alluding to South Africa's covert nuclear defence programme.

 UK-based type designer (b.
 1970, Johannesburg).

 His first commercial typeface is Bramber (2012): The design of Bramber was inspired by Allied propaganda posters of the second World war, especially Russian posters.
 It has a distinctive solid, geometric appearance.
 But it is not constructivist.